 “Awareness is overrated, at this point if you don’t know that we are in trouble from the climate, then there’s not much to be done.
-What I do with my work is not necessarily increase awareness, but I try to generate a different dialogue.
-The work may have a kind of contemplative dynamic to it.
-When people come to it they don’t feel my message and intention right up front.
-Instead what it does is it triggers an emotional, psychological memory within themselves,” he explains.
+What I do with my work is not necessarily increase awareness, but I try to generate a different dialogue," Sabraw explains.

-Through the use of shape and colours, he aims to guide people into recalling an experience they had in nature or in the wild when they felt joy.
-They then enter a mind-set that makes them more open to discuss their emotional response.
-This then encourages them to consider how they can make a real impact by living more sustainably.
+Through the use of shape and colours, he aims to guide people in recalling an experience they had in nature which sparked joy.
+They then enter a mindset making them more open to discuss their emotional response, which in turn encourages them to consider how they can make a real impact by living more sustainably, he says.

 Science and art

-For about ten years, one of John Sabraw’s main projects was based on a collaboration with scientists to create pigments, paint and finally paintings from iron oxide extracted in the process of remediating polluted streams.
+For about ten years, one of Sabraw’s main projects was based on a collaboration with scientists to create pigments, paint and finally paintings from iron oxide extracted in the process of cleaning up polluted streams.

-After moving to Ohio, the artist activist made a discovery that shocked him and prompted him to act: he was confronted with the problems associated with polluted streams in the region.
-The water’s levels of contamination were extremely high due to toxic acid mine drainage from abandoned coal mines.
+After moving to Ohio, the artist activist made a discovery that shocked him and prompted him to act.
+He saw first hand the problems associated with polluted streams in the region.
+The water’s levels of contamination were extremely high due to toxic acid seeping into the water from abandoned coal mines.